progneo/CyberBot-js/README.md

 To launch the bot, you must have an installed [Node JS](https://nodejs.org/en/).

 1. First you need to install dependencies with npm (or other package manager) with `npm install`.
-2. To synchronize tables in the database, use `npm run-script init_db`.
+2. To create tables in the database, use `npm run-script init_db`.
-3. Then dependencies are set and tables are synchronized, you may start the program with `npm start`.
+3. Then dependencies are set and tables are created, you may start the program with `npm start`.

 Please do not revoke the license and keep credits for this project.
 If you still want to withdraw the credits, a small donation is accepted.